 Brain autopsy and brain donation

-You may decide to have a brain autopsy or make a brain donation.
-Both may provide researchers a better understanding of the disease — and provide you a way to help humankind.
+You may decide to have a brain autopsy or make a brain donation after death.
+Both may provide family or researchers a better understanding of Alzheimer's.

 The examination of brain tissue can contribute to research about Alzheimer's disease and other dementias, including research into new treatments.